-The updated guidelines replace the 100 kHz to 300 GHz part of the ICNIRP (1998) RF-EMF [2], as well as the 100 kHz to 10 MHz part of the ICNIRP (2010) [3] low-frequency guidelines.15
+The updated guidelines replace the 100 kHz to 300 GHz part of the ICNIRP (1998) RF-EMF [2], as well as the 100 kHz to 10 MHz part of the ICNIRP (2010) [3] low-frequency guidelines.17

 ICNIRP says that the updated guidelines provide a high level of protection for all people against substantiated adverse health effects from exposures to both short- and long-term, continuous and discontinuous radiofrequency EMFs.

-The guidelines exclude electromagnetic compatibility (EMC) considerations and the influence of implanted metallic implants.
+The guidelines exclude electromagnetic compatibility (EMC) considerations, the influence of implanted metallic implants and the application of RF-EMF for medical procedures.

-15 Note: ICNIRP explains that the present guidelines replace the 100 kHz to 10 MHz EMF frequency range of the ICNIRP (2010) guidelines, for adverse health effects other than direct effects on nerve stimulation from 100 kHz to 10 MHz.
+17 Note: ICNIRP explains that the present guidelines replace the 100 kHz to 10 MHz EMF frequency range of the ICNIRP (2010) guidelines, for adverse health effects other than direct effects on nerve stimulation from 100 kHz to 10 MHz.
 The restrictions relating to direct effects of nerve stimulation from the 2010 guidelines were then added to those derived in the present guidelines to form the final set of restrictions.